Please tell us if you know of any pubs here ready to reopen when outdoors service is permitted.

 Boxford is an attractive village set away from the A1071 main road and containing a mixture of historic and modern developments including a former Tudor grammar school.
 Many of the older buildings are set around the church of St Mary.
 One former resident of the White Hart was "Tornado Smith", a stunt-man who built his own "wall of death" in the pub yard.
+He also features on the village sign.
 See the pub details for more information.

 The Grade II listed Boxford Stores, in Swan Street, is believed to be the UK's oldest shop, having supposedly been a shop since 1420, though the Listed Buildings Register says it dates only from the 16th or 17th centuries.